Winter or summer – A detailed guide helping you to find the best hiking boots for Iceland [reviews included]

 Essential read: Check out my article on the best time to visit Iceland

 Checklist BEFORE you buy your hiking boots for Iceland

-Iceland is incredibly diverse and there are tons of tourist attractions.
+Iceland is incredibly diverse and there are tons of tourist attractions and there are just so many things to do (check out my guide).
 Now, before you buy the first hiking boots you see on the internet, it’s very important to ask yourself a couple of questions.

 - Will you visit in summer or winter?